 The final step for problem assessment is to determine what resources are needed for building the system.
 They normally include computer facilities, development software, knowledge and data sources (human experts, textbooks, manuals, websites, databases and case reports) and funds, of course, among all of these, the most important three are money, money and money.

-The project budges control and cost estimation is also very important, you can images how many good projects failed because the fund burned out.
+The project budges control and cost estimation are also very important, you can image how many good projects failed because the fund burns out.
 Thus, it is very important to limit the expectations with respect to the money you want to spend.
-Check the movie the-Hummingbird-Project, you will understand.
+Check the movie the-Hummingbird-Project, you will understand what I am saying.

 The following two figures summarise Phase 1: problem assessment.

 In this phase, we need to obtain further understanding of the problem domain by collecting and analysing both data and knowledge, and making key concepts of the system’s design more explicit.

 2.1 Data collection: A particular tool for a particular type of data